 For something different you can try kicksledding.
 It’s how they get around in Norway in the winter – with a seat for kids and a box for groceries.
 Rent one for an hour and slip slide your way along the roads.
 Look for hills as they’re a whole lot of fun.

-Cross-country skiing is exceptional in Riding Mountain.
+Cross-country skiing is exceptional in Riding Mountain National Park.
 I could have explored trails for literally days if I’d had the time.
 As it was, we went for a full moon ski along the Ominik Marsh Trail.
 It was a beauty and the photo below by no means does it justice.

 Choose from 12 additional front-country ski trails ranging from 0.5 km – 17.8 km in length.
 For the more adventurous, there are three wilderness trails – all 15 km plus in length.
 One, the Ochre River trail takes you to Cairns Cabin where you can spend the night if you reserve in advance.